Home » Rome » Pantheon Rome tour

 Unfortunately, the second building was struck by lightning and subsequently destroyed.

-King Hadrian built the current monument between 118-128 AD, which is still standing after 2000 years.
+King Hadrian built the monument between 118 and 128 AD, still standing after 2000 years.

 For reasons unknown, he reused the original inscription attributing the building to Agrippa.